rmsy/AlertAFK/README.md

 AlertAFK was built as light-weight as possible, but this is still my first relatively comprehensive plugin (code-wise; the user interaction is, of course, extremely simple :)), so it may be inefficient in some aspects.
-Please feel free to (suggest changes)[https://github.com/rmsy/AlertAFK/pulls] if you think something could be better - in fact, I encourage you to.
+Please feel free to [suggest changes](https://github.com/rmsy/AlertAFK/pulls) if you think something could be better - in fact, I encourage you to.
 (What fun is open-source, community-driven software if only one person is writing it?)

-AlertAFK is entirely (open-source)[https://github.com/rmsy/AlertAFK], and is licensed under the GNU General Public License version 3.
+AlertAFK is entirely [open-source](https://github.com/rmsy/AlertAFK), and is licensed under the GNU General Public License version 3.
 Here’s what that means for you:

 * Feel free to do **whatever you want** with AlertAFK